UPS Driver Runs Over Family’s Dog, Leaves Note To Apologize As Mother Is Outraged

 By the way that Wakelin tells the tale, her 14-year-old dog named Toby was roaming free as she allows all of her dogs to do, according to Fox 8.
 She said they are allowed to go down by the lake near the house, but most of the time, they just “sit on the porch.”

 Upon returning home from being out, she found the note and had to find a way to explain Toby’s death to her children.
-Wakelin states that the driver did not report the incident to their supervisor and just tried to deliver the package the next say and apologize.
+Wakelin states that the driver did not report the incident to their supervisor and just tried to deliver the package the next day and apologize.

 Wakelin did report the situation to the UPS supervisor at the local office.